 - Your debriefing form must be written clearly and simply enough for a student with no background in psychology to understand.
 If it is not written this way, it will be returned to you for revisions and your application will be delayed.
 Debriefing guidelines and an example of an effective debriefing form are attached to this email. - Studies using the participant pool must be open to all students without restriction.
 If your study involves restrictions on anything (language, handedness, gender, age, etc.), you must still run any student who signs up for your study and allocate him/her credit for his/her participation.
 You are then free to do what you like with their data (e.g. eliminate it). - Studies cannot run longer than 1.5 hours (3 credits). - You cannot "combine" credit and payment; a student may receive credit OR payment, but not both.
 This means students earning credit cannot also be given monetary bonuses.
 After students have completed your study through the Participant Pool, you are free to give them information about doing further experiments for pay.
 It must be clear that future participation is not tied to them receiving credit for their participation in the Participant Pool.

-Applications should include:
+Online Applications should include:

 - 1. A debriefing handout;

 - 2. A certificate of IRB approval1;

-- 3. The attached application form, which includes a paragraph describing how the study will be educational (beyond the debriefing process).
+- 3. A filled out application form by the Google Survey below: